TheRoyalMuffinMan/Flag-Site/README.md

-# Muffin-Page
+# Flag-Site
-Front page built in HTML &amp; CSS regarding muffins
+Front page built in HTML and CSS in regards to some of the flags in the world.

-Photos from:
+Images from:
 - Brett Sayles
 - Ingo Joseph
 - Trey Musk